You can add a new business to Easy Books by selecting New in the File menu.

 Demosys - This adds a standard VAT-registered incorporated business, with income being generated from a number of sources, including fees and sale of goods.
 The example includes several customers and suppliers, a wide range of standard expense accounts, employee payments, and other accounts to record fixed assets, stock, work in progress, etc.

-This section is relevant only if you have created an online syncing account at: https://sync.easybooksapp.com.
-The section allows you to add a business that is not currently on your device and that is either:
+This option is relevant only if you have created an online syncing account at: https://sync.easybooksapp.com.
+The option allows you to add a business that is not currently on your Mac and that is either:

 a) set up for syncing on another of your devices, or